DigitalPatterns/talospi/docs/setup/refdata.md

 ### Reference Data Service UI

-The enterprise talos version of the reference data service uses the talos config service for its secrets; The opensource version uses AWS Secrets manager.
+The enterprise Talos version of the reference data service uses the Talos config service for its secrets; The opensource version uses AWS Secrets manager.
 To use the open source version replace the Vault steps below with the appropriate setup steps for secrets manager, ensuring there is a set of AWS access credentials that has access to the required secret.

+For the reference service ui to be fully functional, it requires the complete Talos Stack.
+To enable New dataset requests, updates and deletes this needs the workflow engine backend, the formAPI service and the workflow portal frontend.
+This is because before changes to data are allowed they need to be approved.
+Approvals are controlled through the use of BPMN's.

 #### Vault setup